Dung24-6/Dung24-6/README.md

 _**Without freedom of thought, there can be no such thing as wisdom - and no such thing as public liberty without freedom of speech.**_

 Benjamin Franklin

+_**Our shared values define us more than our differences.
+And acknowledging those shared values can see us through our challenges today if we have the wisdom to trust in them again.**_

+John McCain